 To make the most of the increase, it’s a good idea to post your entry-level jobs on the platforms most popular with Gen Z. This includes third party job boards as well as your career site.

 Surprisingly, Gen Z is not interested in a long-term virtual work experience.
-Only 2% of university seniors want to work remotely full-time.
-The exact reasons for this preference vary, but university students likely crave the social interaction and relationship building removed from their lives during the pandemic.
+Only 2% of college seniors want to work remotely full-time.
+The exact reasons for this preference vary, but college students likely crave the social interaction and relationship building removed from their lives during the pandemic.

 Video technology is here to stay.
 97% of HR professionals in the United States plan to continue using video chat to conduct interviews.
 It’s no wonder; video interviews drastically reduce the time it takes to source and hire candidates.